56dev/56dev/README.md

 I spend too much time in front of a computer.
 I have a soon-to-be released YT channel (probably) about programming.
-Currently, I like AI.
+Currently, I'm interested in studying AI (For once, thanks, school).
 I'm only 7 kyu on Codewars, however, so I should probably get my game up.

 <!---
 ProgrammerSym/ProgrammerSym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.